MasteryEducation/SecuritiesExamsMastery.com/content/17/5/1/3/index.md

 ---
 canonical: "https://securitiesexamsmastery.com/17/5/1/3"

 title: "Investment Company Act of 1940: Comprehensive Guide for SIE Exam"
-description: "Master the Investment Company Act of 1940 with our in-depth guide.
-Understand its purpose, key provisions, types of investment companies, and significance for the SIE Exam."
+description: "Explore the Investment Company Act of 1940, its purpose, provisions, and significance for the SIE Exam.
+Understand the regulatory framework governing investment companies, types of investment companies, and key investor protections."
 linkTitle: "5.1.3 Investment Company Act of 1940"
 categories:
 - Securities Regulation